chris17453/cgan-MNIST-refactored/README.md

 # CGAN_MNIST

-This is a weekend project.
-I saw some great code by Amir Hossein Fouladi, and I thought to refgine it for command line usage.
-As an example project of how I normaly woprk with data scientists.
-I'ce cleaned it up, and added a lot of shine.. but the core code was derrived from Amir's work.
-Thank you Amir!
+I embarked on this project over the weekend, inspired by the remarkable code shared by Amir Hossein Fouladi.
+My goal was to adapt it for command line application, showcasing a typical example of my collaboration with data scientists.
+I've refined and enhanced it significantly, yet the foundational code is a testament to Amir's original work.
+My sincere thanks to Amir!

 This code exemplifies a CGAN deep learning model using PyTorch, short for Conditional Generative Adversarial Net.
 CGAN networks determine the class of generated images.
 The architecture comprises Multi-Layer Perceptron (MLP) networks for both generator and discriminator.
 Trained on the MNIST dataset, the model can generate images representing numbers 0 to 9 based on specified labels.

 This project aims to showcase the transformation of a Jupyter notebook into an enjoyable commandline utility.
 Enhancements include:

-- Integration of a command line utility
-- Model saving functionality
+## Features

+- **Command Line Utility Integration**: A seamless command line interface for easy access and control.
+- **Model Persistence**: Functionality to save models for future use.
-- Loading models and resuming checkpoints
+- **Checkpoint Resumption**: Ability to load models and resume from checkpoints.
-- Individual model directories
+- **Organized Model Directories**: Each model has its own dedicated directory.
-- Saving images per epoch
+- **Epoch Image Saving**: Saves images after each epoch for visual progress tracking.
-- Logging epochs and training progress
+- **Training Progress Logging**: Detailed logging of epochs and training metrics.
-- Configuration files documenting each run
+- **Configurable Runs**: Use configuration files to document and customize each run.
-- Progress bar for tracking process status.
+- **Progress Bar**: A visual progress bar to monitor process status.
-- added configurable learning rates for generator and discriminator
+- **Configurable Learning Rates**: Configurable learning rates for both the generator and discriminator to optimize training.
-- added different optimisers (still working on that)
+- **Multiple Optimizers**: Integration of different optimizers to enhance model performance (ongoing development).
-- snazzy TAAG AScii art for the CLI!
+- **CLI Ascii Art**: Snazzy TAAG Ascii art for an enhanced command line interface experience.
-- handy gif maker
+- **GIF Generation**: Handy tool for creating GIFs to visualize training progression. aker

 ## Thoughts